eric-heiden/academic-website/content/publication/2021-benchmr-ral-icra/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "IEEE Robotics and Automation Letters (RA-L) 2021 and presented at ICRA 2021"
+publication: "IEEE Robotics and Automation Letters (RA-L) 2021 and presented at ICRA 2021 and the ICAPS 2021 Workshop on Planning and Robotics (PlanRob)"
 publication_short: ""

 abstract: "Planning smooth and energy-efficient motions for wheeled mobile robots is a central task in applications ranging from autonomous driving to service and intralogistic robotics.
 Over the past decades, a wide variety of sampling-based motion planners, extend functions, and path-improvement techniques have been proposed for such systems.
 Choosing the best combination of components that fit an application is a tedious task, even for expert users.
 With the goal of aiding researchers in designing novel planning algorithms and evaluating path finding solutions, we present Bench-MR: the first open-source sampling-based motion-planning benchmark designed for nonholonomic, wheeled mobile robots.